-Google Android development
+Google Android fragmentation and development cycle

 According to Google’s open source and compatibility program manager for Android, Dan Morrill , the ‘fragmentation’ that people talk about with Android is just a ‘bogeyman, a red herring’.
 In a rather long blog post, one of the key points that Dan Morrill makes is that ‘fragmentation’ has different meanings.
 Unfortunately I found this rather unconvincing because, no matter what the semantics, there are various forms of ‘old’ Google Android out there which are unable to run many of the latest applications.